Is Rice Gluten-Free?

 • Near East Rice Pilaf (contains wheat-based pasta)

-Always check for gluten on food labels when you're buying flavored rice (or anything else, for that matter) to make sure the product is safe.
+Always check for gluten on food labels to ensure the product is safe.

 Take Care With Sushi Rice